wp-graphql/wp-graphql/README.md

    ```
    ./run-docker-tests-shell.sh
    ```
+   This step will take several minutes the first time it's run because it needs to install OS dependencies.
+This work will be cached so you won't have to wait as long the next time you run it.
 1. In the second terminal window, access the Docker container shell from which you can run tests:
    ```
    ./run-docker-shell.sh 'wp-graphql'